obviyus/SuperSeriousBot/README.md

 ## Getting Started

 Before you can begin, you'll need to get a token for your bot.
-You can get one from [@BotFather](https://github.com/Super-Serious/bot).
-Place your token in a `config.yaml` in `/bot`.
-You can find an example `config.yaml` file in `bot/configuration`.
+You can get one from [@BotFather](https://t.me/botfather).
+Place your token in a `config.yaml` in `bot/`.
+You can find an `example_config.yaml` file in `bot/configuration`.

 To run the bot:
 ```bash